Attribute First, then Generate: Locally-attributable Grounded Text Generation: Implementation Details

 \subsection{Content Selection}

 \paragraph{ICL}

-In the ICL method, we present the model with the source texts and guide it to copy specific segments from those texts (see \cref{fig:MDS_content_selection_prompt} for a prompt example in the MDS setting).
+In the ICL method, we present the model with the source texts and guide it to copy specific segments from those texts (see \cref{fig:MDS_content_selection_prompt,fig:LFQA_content_selection_prompt} for prompt examples in the MDS and LFQA settings, respectively).
 We use a designated \textit{``<SPAN\_DELIM>''} markup as a delimiter between such consecutive spans, for better parsing.
 Within the MDS framework, the model is tasked with identifying salient excerpts, whereas in the context of LFQA, the model is also provided with a query, and is asked to find the parts of the texts that are relevant to answering this question.
-Furthermore, following our analyses of each setting's development sets, we restrict the model to an average and maximum number of words to choose (an average of 200 and 100 words and a maximum of 900 and 200 words for MDS and LFQA, respectively).
-Lastly, to manage source texts that exceed the model's input size limit, we truncate the fewest necessary sentences from those texts to ensure they fit within the specified limit.\footnote{We use spaCy \cite{spacy2} to separate documents into sentences.}

-After performing hyperparameter tuning, in the MDS we set $T=0.1$ and the number of in-context examples to 2, while in LFQA we set $T=0.3$ and the number of examples to 4.
+Further, following our analyses of each setting's development sets, we restrict the model to an average and maximum number of words to choose (an average of 200 and 100 words and a maximum of 900 and 200 words for MDS and LFQA, respectively).
+Lastly, to manage source texts that exceed the model's input size limit, we truncate the fewest necessary sentences from those texts to ensure they fit within the specified limit.\footnote{We use spaCy \cite{spacy2} to separate documents into sentences.} After performing hyperparameter tuning, in the MDS we set $T=0.1$ and the number of in-context examples to 2, while in LFQA we set $T=0.3$ and the number of examples to 4.

-\paragraph{Fine-tuned} An example is provided in \cref{fig:ft_MDS_content_selection}.
+\paragraph{Fine-tuned} Examples are provided in \cref{fig:ft_MDS_content_selection,fig:ft_lfqa_content_selection}.
 The input to the model is the set of all documents, concatenated with a special markup ``<doc-sep>'', which was also used in pre-training in \textsc{Primera}.
 To fit the input in a context length of 4096, we trim each document to the length of 4096 divided by the number of documents in each example.
 The output is a set of highlights separated with a new special markup ``<highlights-separator>''.
 We run hyperparameter-tuning on each setting based on the development set.
 The hyperparameters used for MDS are warmup steps of 229, weight decay of 0.5, and a learning rate of 4e-4.
 Conversely, the hyperparameters used for LFQA are warmup steps of 234, weight decay of 0, and a learning rate of 1e-4.
 We chose the best model checkpoint by calculating Intersection-over-Union (IoU) between the gold highlights spans and the predicted highlights spans.